 Philosopher Eric Hoffer, in his 1951 book “True Believer,” posits that often a follower who joins an extremist movement has done so to relieve suffering: to escape pain through an intoxicating exit.
 Whether from economic hardship, social uncertainty, shifting demographics, or feelings of powerlessness, personal responsibility for life’s outcomes brings trepidation about the future.
 Followers are led to pivot their gaze away from true causes of grievance which the authoritarian leader has no intention to solve, and toward the “glory days” of an idealized past which never existed.

 Radicalization leads members to sever trust in their government, their institutions, and families.
 Isolation is relieved in the bonds of the group, where they find unity in erroneous cause and effect, and false enemies to blame.
 Once their critical thinking becomes suspended, their tether with reality loosens until they surrender their personal agency to the leader’s control.
+Extremism can be understood as tragedy.

 Ernest Hemingway said, “The world breaks everyone.
 But some are strong at the broken places.”

-Healthy spirituality teaches to embrace, along with life’s joys, the insights gifted through the experience of our pain.
+Healthy spirituality teaches humankind to embrace, along with life’s joys, the insights gifted through the experience of our pain.
 In a classic love letter to life, “Man’s Search for Meaning,” Viktor Frankl imparts to us that, from mild to unimaginable anguish, there is no bottom to regeneration after loss.

 We are not always strong, however, at the broken places.
 Youth at formative stages can be at particular risk of offering to negative power a most terrible gift: the unwanted self (Hoffer’s phrase) in exchange for a “safer,” proscribed identity.
 Where human life in reality demands we wrestle with ambiguity, Hoffer argues, the authoritarian vision carries the deceptive allure of “certainty.”